jackiehjm/stx-docs/doc/source/developer_resources/stx_sdo_rv.rst

      Results:
      /localdisk/loadbuild/stx/flock/std/build-helm/stx/stx-sdo-1.0-2.tgz

 #.
-Exit from the container, the SDO-RV armada application will be found in the
+Exit from the container.
+The SDO-RV Armada application will be found in the
-   location as follows:
+   following location:

    ::

      $HOME/starlingx/workspace/localdisk/loadbuild/stx/flock/std/build-helm/stx/stx-sdo-<version>.tgz

 #.
-Copy the application into home folder of the controller.
+Copy the application into the home folder of the controller.

 #.
-Copy the certs folder of the SDO version 1.10 release to the home
+Copy the certs folder of the |SDO| version 1.10 release to the home
-   folder using below command.
+   folder using the command:

    ::